n-drobyshevski/pyxel_game/README.md

 ## Runing game

- in the cmd go to directory with unpacked game folder (if you unpacked this to Desktop directory)
+ In the cmd go to directory with unpacked game folder.
+ (if you unpacked this to Desktop directory)
  ```
  cd Desktop
  cd pyxel_game
  ```

-and execute following command:
+And execute following command:
 ```
 pyxel run main.py
 ```